thesongmartins/Re-Flect/README.md

 ---

-Embrace mindfulness and self-awareness with **Re-Flect**—your trusted digital journaling companion!
+Embrace mindfulness and self-awareness with **Re-Flect**— your trusted digital journaling companion!
-Let Re-Flect guide you on your journey to self-discovery and mindfulness! 🌟
+Let Re-Flect guide you on your journey to self-discovery and mindfulness!
+Absolutely fabulous🌟

 ---